-Common names: perlemoen, (South Africa); ear shells, sea ears, muttonshells (Australia); paua (New Zealand); ormer (Europe).
+Common names: perlemoen (South Africa); ear shells, sea ears, muttonshells (Australia); paua (New Zealand); ormer (Europe).

-6.2 Conservation status
+6.2 CONSERVATION STATUS

+Haliotis midae is currently listed as Endangered with the population continuing to decline (Peters, 2021).
 The increasing pressure on H. midae by both legal and illegal harvesting had led to the banning of abalone harvesting (CITES in Appendix 3) and listing as a protected species in the Threatened or Protected Species Regulations, 23 February 2007 (TOPS) promulgated in terms of the National Environmental Management: Biodiversity Act (Act 10 of 2004) (NEMBA).
 However, soon thereafter, pressure from the fishing industry led to the removal of H. midae from both CITES Appendix 3 and NEMBA TOPS Regulations (Raemaekers et al. 2011).

-6.3 Population status
+6.3 POPULATION STATUS